-Introducing a unit
+- Introducing a unit

-Review before a quiz
+- Review before a quiz

-Prep: Before explaining my different strategies, I want to note that I do not make enough puzzles for an entire class of 30 students.
+Before we begin, I want to note that I do not prep individual puzzles for an entire class of 30 students.
 I do usually try to make about 20, to make sure students can choose whether they’d like to work on their own and in pairs.